-GPS Tracking Device To Monitor Ice Skater’s Brother
+GPS Tracker To Monitor Ice Skater’s Brother

-The brother of famous Olympic figure skater Nancy Kerrigan was released from jail earlier today, but before his release was told by a judge that he must wear a real time GPS tracker while out on bail.
+The brother of a famous Olympic figure skater was released from jail earlier today, but before his release was told by a judge that he must wear a real time GPS tracker while out on bail.
 Mark Kerrigan, who has spent several months in jail for his alleged role in the death of his father, will be monitored via the GPS tracking system by law enforcement as the judicial process runs its course.

-The contingency of Mark Kerrigan’s release was that he must pay $10,000 for bail, undergo random alcohol and drug testing and wear a tracking system on his ankle that will allow police to observe his movements while on release.
+The contingency of Mark Kerrigan’s release was that he must pay $10,000 for bail, undergo random alcohol and drug testing, and wear a tracking system on his ankle that will allow police to observe his movements while on release.